Peterpiotr/siguren-documentation/docs/source/advanced/controller-errors.rst

 .. include:: /_img/_image-substitutions.rst

 .. warning::
- 	In case of repetitive faults, please contact SIGUREN technologies at support@siguren.com
+ 	In case of repetitive faults, please contact SIGUREN technologies technologies at support@siguren.com

 Any faults that occur during MS operation are displayed :